 How do you use lemon water for acid reflux?

-Again, there is no research to back up that lemon water will diminish the side effects of acid reflux.
+Again, there is no research to back up the idea that lemon water will diminish the side effects of acid reflux.
 If an individual still prefers to try this home remedy, they can think about the option below:

 -